France and the rights of the child

 France is mobilized on the issue of the protection of children in armed conflict (AFP/Simon Maina)

 France has also demonstrated its commitment in the form of a €2 million multi-year cooperation programme over the period 2008-2012 to improve the protection of children in armed conflicts in Africa’s Great Lakes Region (Burundi, Uganda, Democratic Republic of the Congo) and in Central and Eastern Africa (Central African Republic, Sudan, Chad).
 Efforts in these two regions centred on three key elements:

 1. protecting the child victims of armed conflict and assisting their long-term reintegration into society;

-2. preventing and raising awareness of the use of children in armed conflict and reinforcing their rights;
+2. preventing and raising awareness to combat the use of child solders in armed conflict and reinforcing their rights in armed conflict;

 In this section